MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/adobe-analytics.md

 ---
 title: Power Query Adobe Analytics connector
-description: Provides basic information and prerequisites for the connector, descriptions of the optional input parameters, and discusses limitations and issues you might encounter.
+description: Provides basic information and prerequisites for the connector, descriptions of the optional input parameters, and limitations and issues you might encounter.
 author: DougKlopfenstein
 ms.topic: conceptual
-ms.date: 1/18/2024
+ms.date: 4/24/2024
 ms.author: dougklo
 ---